shengtu0328/myHugoWebsite/github_blog/content/posts/english_new_concept_english3.md

 Cats never fail to fascinate human beings.
 They can be friendly and **affectionate** towards humans, but they **lead** mysterious lives of their own as well.
 They never become **submissive** like dogs and horses.
 As a result, humans have learned to respect **feline** independence.
 Most cats remain **suspicious** of humans all their lives.
 One of the things that fascinates us most about cats is the popular belief that they have nine lives.
 Apparently, there is **a good deal** of truth in this idea.
 A cat's ability to survive falls is based on fact.

 Recently the New York Animal Medical Centre made a study of 132 cats over a period of five months.
 All these cats had one experience in common: they had fallen off high buildings, **yet** only eight of them died from shock or injuries.
-Of course, New Yorkis the ideal place for such an interesting study, because there is **no shortage of** tall buildings.
+Of course, New York is the ideal place for such an interesting study, because there is **no shortage of** tall buildings.
 There are plenty of **high-rise** **windowsills** to fall, from!
 One cat, Sabrina, fell 32 **storeys**, yet only **suffered from** a broken tooth.
 ‘Cats behave like well-trained **paratroopers**, ’ a doctor said.
 It seems that the further cats fall, the less they **are likely to** injure themselves.
 In a long drop, they reach speeds of 60 miles an hour and more.
 At high speeds, falling cats have time to relax.
 They stretch out their legs like flying squirrels.
 This increases their air-resistance and reduces the shock of impact when they hit the ground.

 **New words and expressions 生词和短语**